 In some sort of personal Silk Road tradition, it must always be difficult to get to Osh.
 The long last Marshrutka journey had the usual initial concerns over the health of the vehicle – stopping frequently to haul buckets of water from the river to fill the radiator and pour over the engine.

 Getting over the 4,655m pass was a small miracle, the tension in the back was palpable as we all willed the engine to survive.
-Delays at the middle of nowhere border posts (there are 7 checkpoints to go through, each a small shed with a couple of army guys bunking down).
-On the Kyrgyz side, finding anyone willing to place an entry stamp in my passport proves impossible.
+There were more delays at the middle-of-nowhere border posts (there are seven checkpoints to go through, each a small shed with a couple of army guys bunking down).
+On the Kyrgyz side, finding anyone willing to place an entry stamp in my passport proved impossible.

-Through the passes, eventually the marshrutka rolls down into the soft green, forgiving hills of Kyrgyzstan.
-It is still high enough for yaks but now the first Kyrgyz horse herds can be seen galloping in the valley.
-Arriving at Sary Tash the great Pamir Alai range is behind us now, including Pik Lenin, soft pink fading in the twilight.
+Through the mountain passes, eventually the marshrutka rolled down into the soft green, forgiving hills of Kyrgyzstan.
+It is still high enough for yaks here but now the first Kyrgyz horse herds could be seen galloping in the valley.
+Arriving at Sary Tash, the great Pamir Alai range was behind us now, including Pik Lenin, soft pink fading in the twilight.

 One final mountain pass and then, about 10 o’clock a hissing puncture.
-The spare proves deficient and the driver and his mate spend long hours attempting a repair.
-Sometimes we creep forward a couple of miles, mostly we sit in the dark.
-With the help of a passing truck the original tyre is finally repaired and we limp into Osh around 6am.
+The spare proved deficient and the driver and his mate had to spend long hours attempting a repair.
+Sometimes we crept forward a couple of miles, mostly we sat in the dark.
+With the help of a passing truck the original tyre was finally repaired and we limped into Osh around 6am.